mchun0630/mchun0630.github.io/README.md

 <a name="PyMol"></a>
 ######PyMol

-[The needed protein for the PyMol tutorial](http://www.rcsb.org/pdb/explore/explore.do?structureId=1fas) (1FAS a.k.a Fasciculin-1).
+[The needed protein for this PyMol tutorial](http://www.rcsb.org/pdb/explore/explore.do?structureId=1fas) (1FAS a.k.a Fasciculin-1).
 Fasciculin-1 is an acetylcholinesterase (this compound ends the communication between muscle cells) inhibitor found in the venom of the green mamba.
 This allows the action potential to go uncurbed which causes small involuntary muscle contractions (it paralyzes the injected subject).

 To set up the molecule follow the **"Introduction to PDB2PQR"** instructions above.